 Important Tips to Endure Dangerous Heatwave Conditions

-Heat waves of this magnitude are not just an inconvenience, they can be dangerous, even life-threatening, if proper precautions aren’t taken.
-There were 45 heat-related fatalities in 2015 according to NOAA.
-Of all natural disasters, heat holds the highest 10-yr average of fatalities with 113.
+A heat wave will impact half of the U.S. over the coming week with temperatures in the 3-digits in some parts of the country.
+Heat waves of this magnitude are not just an inconvenience, they can be dangerous, even life-threatening, if proper precautons aren’t taken.
+There were 108 heat-related fatalities in 2018 according to NOAA.
+Of all natural disasters, heat holds the highest 10-yr average of fatalities with 101.

 During the hot summer months, a home standby generator like the Cummins QuietConnect will keep your A/C running if you lose power.